Can undocumented students attend Rutgers University?

 Do undocumented students qualify for in-state tuition?

-- Attended a high school in New Jersey for three or more years, and
+- Attended a New Jersey high school for at least three (3) years

-- Graduated from a high school in New Jersey or received the equivalent of a high school diploma in New Jersey, and
+- Graduated from a New Jersey high school or received the equivalent of a high school diploma in New Jersey

-- Files an affidavit with the college or university stating that the student has filed an application to legalize immigration status or will file an application as soon as the student is eligible to do so.
-Student information submitted in affidavit is a part of the student’s record and kept private.
+- Are able to file an affidavit stating that you have filed an application to legalize your immigration status or will file an application as soon as you are eligible to do so (Done through the admissions office)

 Can undocumented students receive financial assistance?